 Separately owned assets do not automatically grow to be marital upon marriage, even if it’s far placed into joint names.
-If one party invested separate budget into a marital asset if they are able to trace out or show that investment, they’ll be entitled to a return of the asset or the amount invested plus appreciation.
+Suppose one party invested a separate budget into a marital ass.
+If they can trace out or show that investment, they’ll be entitled to a return of the asset or the amount invested plus appreciation.
 This is a huge issue in many instances.

-The intention of the tracing technique is to link each asset to its number one supply, that is both separate property or marital belongings.
+The tracing technique intends to link each asset to its number one supplier, both separate property or marital belongings.
 Harris v.
 Harris, 2004 Va.
 App.
 LEXIS 138 (2004).
 See also Mann v Mann, 22 VA.
 App 459; 470S.E.
 Second 605, 1996, maintaining that the interest passively earned at the husband’s premarital assets are separate.

-The Code of Virginia, §20-107.Three(A)(1)(iv) defines “separate belongings” as “that part of any property categorized as separate pursuant to subdivision A.Three.
+The Code of Virginia, §20-107.Three(A)(1)(iv) defines “separate belongings” as “that part of any property categorized as separate under subdivision A.Three.
 Code of Virginia, §20-107.Three(A)(three)(e) presents that “while marital assets and separate belongings are commingled into newly obtained belongings ensuing within the loss of identity of the contributing houses, the commingled assets will be deemed transmuted to marital assets.
-However, to the extent the contributed assets are retractable by means of a preponderance of the evidence and became not a gift, the contributed assets shall preserve its unique type.” (emphasis introduced).
+However, to the extent the contributed assets are retractable using a preponderance of the evidence and became not a gift, the contributed assets shall preserve its unique type.” (emphasis introduced).
 Code of Virginia, §20-107.3(A)(three)(g) gives that segment (e) of this section shall observe to mutually owned property.
-No presumption of present shall get up below this segment wherein (ii) newly obtained property is conveyed into joint ownership.
+No presumption of the present shall get up below this segment wherein (ii) newly obtained property is conveyed into joint ownership.

-The growth in the cost of separate property during the wedding is separate belongings unless marital property or the non-public efforts of either birthday party have contributed to such increases and then handiest to the extent of the increases in price as a result of such contributions.
-The private efforts of both parties ought to be vast and bring about massive appreciation of the separate assets if any boom in fee attributable thereto is to be considered marital property.
+The growth in the cost of separate property during the wedding is separate belongings unless marital property or the non-public efforts of either birthday party have contributed to such increases and then handiest to the extent of the increases in price due to such contributions.
+The private efforts of both parties ought to be vast and bring about a massive appreciation of the separate assets if any boom in fee attributable thereto is to be considered marital property.
 See Code of Virginia, §20-107.3(A)(three)(a).
-All of the increases of the actual property, in this case, are as a consequence of marketplace fluctuations.
+All of the increases of the actual property, in this case, are a consequence of marketplace fluctuations.